alin23/alinpanaitiu.com/content/blog/journey-to-ddc-on-m1-macs.md

 - some monitors lose signal or flicker in and out of connecting when the M1 GPU sends any I²C data
 - the HDMI port of the Mac Mini doesn’t send any kind of data over I²C
 - reading the currently visible input through DDC never works on M1
-- reading brightness, contrast or volume fails about 30% of the time
+- reading brightness, contrast or volume from the monitor fails about 30% of the time

 For the moment these seem to be hardware problems and I’ll just have to keep responding to the early morning support emails no matter how obvious I make it that these are unsolvable.